garrandall/popular-music-data/tracks/new-orleans-the-staple-singers.md

 What can I tell ya
 Hard for me to say
 I got my mind on Louisiana
-Everybody hustle now...
+Everybody hustle now

-Sweet Louisiana...
+Sweet Louisiana

 Sho' nuff like to talk about it
 Baby how you turn me out